Using venom to develop eco-friendly pesticides, epilepsy treatments and more

 “While the concept of working with spider venom might at first seem kind of scary, when we're working with the venom all we care about is the gene itself,” he says.

 “Put simply, we get given the gene and we produce the protein in-vitro, then test it on insects.
 There are no actual spiders in the undergraduate teaching labs!”

-Using spider venom proteins as insecticides reduces our need to use chemicals that are toxic to birds and mammals (like humans).
+Using spider venom proteins as eco-friendly pesticides and insecticides reduces our need to use chemicals that are toxic to birds and mammals (like humans).
 But that’s not the only area of health where spider venom can be turned into novel pharmaceuticals.

 “It's one of many learning journeys we want our students to be part of.”

 Stroke is the second-leading cause of death worldwide, and survivors face high chances of disability due to the damage strokes cause to the brain.
-Chronic pain is another huge health problem that affects one in five adults, and has limited treatments.
+Chronic pain is another huge health problem that affects 1 in 5 adults and has limited treatments.

 But animal venoms – of which the SCMB has the largest collection in the world – are a rich source of stable natural peptides that have the potential to affect brain activity and pain receptors.
 The goal for the SCMB’s world-class resources and researchers is to develop new painkillers, novel drugs for treating severe paediatric epilepsies, and novel neuroprotective agents for treating stroke victims.